Am I Wrong for Excluding My Roommate's Critical Boyfriend from Our Movie Night?

 Original Post

-Only problem?
-Her boyfriend Daniel.
+The only problem?
+Her boyfriend, Daniel.

 He's always negative.
-He insults everything - the food, the music, even the furniture.
+He insults everything—the food, the music, even the furniture.

 For movie night, Emma asked me to change my dog's routine because Daniel 'doesn't like barking.'
-I said no - my dog lives here, he doesn't.
+I said no—my dog lives here; he doesn't.
 Last week, we planned a cozy movie night.

 Emma asked if Daniel could come, and I hesitated.
 I knew he'd complain about the movie, the snacks, everything.